MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-02.md

 ![Selecting Mixed reality foundation](images/mr-learning-base/base-02-section4-step1-4.png)

-Selected package **Mixed Reality Toolkit Foundation** is presented, along with its dependence package **Mixed Reality Toolkit Standard Assets**.
-To provide the project path, click on the **Three dots** next to the **Project path** and browse to your project folder in the explorer for example _D:\MixedRealityLearning\MRTK Tutorials_.
+Selected package **Mixed Reality Toolkit Foundation** is presented, along with its dependence package **Mixed Reality Toolkit Standard Assets** in the **Import features** window.

+You also need to set the location of the target unity project to provide the **Project path**, click on the **Three dots** next to the Project path and browse to your project folder in the explorer for example _D:\MixedRealityLearning\MRTK Tutorials_.

 Click on the **Validate** button to validate the selected package, you will get a popup with message **No validation issues were detected** click on **OK** to close the popup and click on **Import** button.